 Our Counseling Center is a professional, clinical counseling center, and our staff is comprised of credentialed mental health professionals.

-We have Licensed Marriage and Family Therapists (LMFT) and Marriage and Family Therapy Interns.
+We have Licensed Marriage and Family Therapists (LMFT) and Registered Associate Marriage and Family Therapists.
 All counselors have a minimum of a Master’s Degree in Counseling.
 We also have a Master’s level Mediation/Conflict Coach who can provide pastoral pre-marital counseling and spiritual guidance.

 Christian counseling combines professional counseling techniques and Scriptural principles in a unique approach to mental health issues.